Application open: 10 December 2019

 Assessment of Applications

-A Panel of Assessors (the Panel) will review all applications and recommend eligibility and priority to the delegate, who is the Executive Director, Inclusion and Participation Division, Community Services Directorate, within the available funds.
+A Panel of Assessors (the Panel) will review all applications and recommend eligibility and priority to the Delegate, Executive Branch Manager, Inclusion and Participation, for approval.
 The Panel will make their recommendation based on the information provided in the application.

 All eligible funding applications will be assessed against the following selection criteria: